mnr/writing-wip/kwak-anthology.md

 “One minute please.” the receptionist pauses, then fades to black.
 In their place appears a dark-haired, middle-age man.
 He looks up and adjusts something on his desk.

 “Hello Mr. Belo.
 My name is Farj Capcin.
+I'm the product manager for Hestia ovens.
 I’m told you have some questions.”
 He waves his hand from off-screen to the center of his view, adding two more individuals.
-“This is Ms. Broin, our attorney, and Mr. Nilsson, who manages media relations for the Hestia Ovens.
+“This is Ms. Broin, our attorney, and Mr. Nilsson, who manages media relations.
 Since you are a police representative, we are recording this call.
 Do you object?”

 "Feel free."
 The prickly reception did not surprise Araci.
 He’d used his police status to get the receptionist to act, but knew it would put everyone on guard.

 “I’m investigating the death of Dakota Williams...”

 Araci hasn’t finished speaking, but Broin the attorney immediately searches for something.
-She tappes Farj and points to whatever she found.
+She taps Farj and points to whatever she found.
 Farj mutes and turns to Nilsson, then Broin, confers for a minute, then returns to Araci.

 “Dakota Williams is a member of Abundancy.
-We support the idea of unrestricted food for all and have issued several statements regarding our eagerness to work with Abundancy to accomplish this within the bounds of our corporation’s abilities.”
+We support the idea of unrestricted food for all and have issued several statements regarding our eagerness to accomplish this within the bounds of our corporation’s abilities.”

 Farj recited this without hesitation.
 This was not the first time he had to address issues with the Abundancy group.
 Araci wondered if the AI receptionist knew the line as well.